Vane, Avatime

-Avatime Vane is the capital of the Avatime Traditional Area.
-It is located on the Eastern section of the Akuapem-Togo ranges, an ancient volcanic mountain formation that rises from the lower Volta basin and runs in a North-Easterly direction into Togo Republic.
-Vane is located on the main Ho-Fume road and is the first settlement located on highlands North East of Dzolokpuita (about 5 km South) Vane is where the Osie or overlord of Avatime resides.
+Avatime Vane is the capital of the Avatime Traditional Area of Ghana.
+It is located on the Eastern section of the Akwapim-Togo mountain range.
+Vane is located on the main Ho-Fume road and is the first settlement located on highlands North East of Dzolokpuita (about 5 km South).
+The Paramount Chief of Avatime, known as the Osie, resides in Vane.